-- Before start climbing Machu Picchu, one of the mountains, follow the proper signs of the trail that takes you to the entry point.
+- Before starting climbing Machu Picchu, one of the mountains, follow the proper signs of the trail that takes you to the entry point.
 If you get confused, ask your guide, he/she will help you.

 - Current Passport or ID (mandatory)

 - Hat/cap, sunglasses, sunblock, and insect repellent

 - Hiking pants